mkpetterson/ride-share-churn/README.md

 A reduction in surge pricing or a reduction in surge hours would certainly help retain riders, as cost of the service can be a barrier.

-King's landing was also an important feature and people in King's Landing are more likely to remain active.
-This could possibly be due to differences in how drivers in that city operate.
-Research should be conducted into the different business practices in the 3 different cities.
+King's landing was also an important feature and people in King's Landing are less likely to churn than in Astapor: 37% vs 74%.
+Winterfell fall sin between the two and has a churn rate of 65%.
+These differences could possibly be due to operational differences in the three cities and research should be conducted into why the churn rates vary.